 Fitting In Fitness

-For many, doing exercise first thing in the morning is nearly the only way to ensure it won’t get skipped later in the day.
-But with busy mornings, this may seem impossible.
+For many, doing exercise first thing in the morning is the only way to ensure it won’t get skipped later in the day.
+However, with busy mornings this may seem impossible.
 Start by establishing a morning routine.
-This starts with creating a bedtime routine to ensure kids (and parents) get enough sleep (read our back to school blog for sleep routine tips).
+This starts with creating a bedtime routine to ensure kids (and parents) get enough sleep.

-Prep for the morning the night before – set out backpacks, workout clothes, school and work clothes, prep a grab-and-go breakfast, pack lunches, etc. Get up 10-15 minutes before your kids to sort out any last minute tasks.
-Create a chart for the morning routine to ensure kids stay on track and accomplish everything that needs to get done before heading out the door.
-Include things like exercise, shower, brush teeth, get dressed, eat breakfast, put on shoes, take backpack, take lunchbox, and leave for school.
+Prep for the morning the night before – lay out clothes for the next day and get up 10-15 minutes before your kids to sort out any last minute tasks.
+Create a chart for the morning routine to ensure kids stay on track and accomplish everything that needs to get done before starting the day.
+Include things like exercise, shower, brush teeth, get dressed and eat breakfast.
 A chart like this one can be especially helpful for keeping kids on track in the morning.

 To make your weekday morning routine stick, it’s best to stick to it on the weekends, too.
 It’s tempting to sleep in as late as the kids will let you on a Saturday, but sleeping in on the weekend makes it more difficult for kids to get up during the week.
 The weekend routine can vary to include special things like having a more relaxed breakfast, but try to get up about the same time.

 Many of us know we should exercise for our health, but why should we bother exercising with kids?
 According to the Centers for Disease Control and Prevention (CDC), only 21.6% of 6- to 19-year-olds in the United States meet the recommended 60 minutes or more of moderate to vigorous physical activity on at least five days per week.
 This is unfortunate because just like in adults, there are many benefits of exercise for kids including:

 - Stronger bones